bhrt-sharma/capsnet-coco/README.md

 To obtain the ground truth masks, simply:

-`python data/cocoapi/pycoco/pycocotools/mask_raw_images -ds train`
+`python data/cocoapi/pycoco/pycocotools/mask_raw_images.py -ds train`

-`python data/cocoapi/pycoco/pycocotools/mask_raw_images -ds val`
+`python data/cocoapi/pycoco/pycocotools/mask_raw_images.py -ds val`

-`python data/cocoapi/pycoco/pycocotools/mask_raw_images -ds test`
+`python data/cocoapi/pycoco/pycocotools/mask_raw_images.py -ds test`

-Optionally add the `-rt` flag in order to remove textures from images too.
-This has not yet been implemented.
+Optionally add the `-rt` flag in order to remove textures from images too. *This has not yet been implemented.*

+Images are named something like: "COCO_train2014_000000057870.jpg".
+The number at the end is the id. `mask_raw_images` will output masked images to, for example, `data/train/images/masked`, with a slightly amended file name, such as "COCO_train2014_000000057870_18.jpg".
+The extra number at the end is meant to denote the category id.
+We can then obtain the category itself by instantiating a COCO object and calling `coco.loadCats([ids])`.
+Category id 18 above for example, will return something like

+`[{u'supercategory': u'animal', u'id': 18, u'name': u'dog'}]`

+# Training

+The images as they stand are too large.
+Justin suggested that we downsample the images to something more manageable, on the order of 128x128 or even 64x64.